-In fact, there’s evidence to suggest that 84% of people don’t care if it is live or not.
+In fact, there’s evidence to suggest that many people don’t care if it is live or not.

 In any case, if you want your webinars to blow people away, there’s a couple of things that you need to keep in mind.

 At the very beginning of the process you need to think about what you’re going to talk about.